 The best managers and supervisors aren't born that way.
 They develop the skills needed to successfully juggle the many tasks each day brings.
 They learn to give clear direction, make their ideas known, and resolve conflicts.
 These highly effective managers and supervisors know how to do their jobs by adopting proven techniques and applying them to their unique situations.

-This one-day class is like no other program you've attended.
+This class is like no other program you've attended.
 It addresses specific areas of knowledge and action that are essential to facing your daily challenges, including:

 - Learning basic management skills